Skip to contents

 data

 dataframe.
-Dataset that will be bootstrapped.
+Dataset to be bootstrapped.
 This must be the same data on which the model was trained.
 If not provided, ModelBoot() will try to detect it automatically.
 For non-standard models, data should be provided.

 ...